Staff

 Stephanie Weizenbach

 Stephanie studied environmental and conservation sciences at the University of Alberta.
-She brings over 10 years of experience in program delivery and relationship building in the environmental non-profit sector.
+She brings a wealth of experience in environmental stewardship, community engagement, and fostering connections in the environmental non-profit sector.
 Steph gained hands-on experience rehabilitating injured and orphaned wildlife with Wild North, while also growing their education pilot project into a wildly successful, permanent program.
 She also advanced outreach initiatives for the Edmonton and Area Land Trust while working as part of the team to conserve natural areas in the field.
+Steph spent her first three years with Nature Alberta leading our Nature Network and Nature Kids programs, building our volunteer team, fostering partnerships, and initiating fundraising strategies before taking on the role of Executive Director in 2023.
 Steph has contagious enthusiasm, innovative energy, and an eagerness to collaborate that is empowering Nature Alberta’s network to connect our community through a love of nature.

 Nature Kids Coordinator